Vasileios20/simeio-therapy/README.md

 # Simeio Therapy

-This project has been developed for the Special Treatments Center "simeio" based in Thessaloniki, Greece.
-The treatment center aims to inform people, mostly parents, regarding the therapies they apply and encourage parents to seek for help when they discover a problem with their child's speech or movement difficulties.
+This project has been developed for the PP1 of Code Institute and in collabotration with the Special Treatments Center "simeio" based in Thessaloniki, Greece.
+The treatment center aims to inform people, mostly parents, regarding the therapies they apply and encourage parents to seek for help when they discover any difficulties in their child's speech or movement.
 It provides information about the services that the Treatment Center offer, information about the team and a contact form.

 ![mock up image](documentation/features-img/mock-up.png)